tungthit/exercise_InventoryReservationSystem/README.md

 ### Why we chose these technologies for this use-case:

-- **Java 21**: Offers Virtual Threads capability (though we opted for raw Reactive Streams here for maximum raw throughput), excellent pattern matching, and record types which perfectly suit Domain-Driven Design aggregates.
+- **Java 21**: Provides the massive scalability of **Project Loom's Virtual Threads**.
+We can handle immense concurrency with millions of lightweight threads while writing standard imperative, readable code.
-- **Spring WebFlux (Netty)**: Inventory reservation is a highly I/O bound process (waiting on database locks, Redis locks, and message brokers).
-A non-blocking Netty server means we don't block an OS thread for every concurrent HTTP request, allowing us to handle thousands of concurrent requests on minimal compute resources.
+- **Spring WebMVC (Tomcat) with Virtual Threads**: Inventory reservation is highly I/O bound (waiting on database and Redis locks).
+By enabling Virtual Threads, Tomcat maps each HTTP request to a virtual thread instead of an OS thread.
+The JVM automatically unmounts the thread during block/wait states, providing the exact same high-throughput and low resource footprint as WebFlux but without the complex `Mono`/`Flux` reactive pipelines.
-- **PostgreSQL + R2DBC**: Relational databases are critical for inventory because we absolutely need ACID compliance and `SELECT ...
+- **PostgreSQL + Spring Data JDBC**: Relational databases are critical for inventory because we absolutely need ACID compliance and `SELECT ...
 FOR UPDATE` row-level locking to prevent overselling.
-R2DBC provides a reactive, non-blocking driver to PostgreSQL to match Netty's architecture.
+Standard JDBC transactions run smoothly on Virtual Threads.
 - **Redis (Redisson)**: We use this as a first-line-of-defense distributed lock.
 Instead of sending 100 concurrent requests to hammer the database row, Redisson queues or fast-fails them at the cache layer, keeping the database healthy under spike loads (e.g. Flash Sales).
 - **NATS JetStream**: Standard NATS is fire-and-forget.
 JetStream provides lightweight, persistent, at-least-once message delivery.
 When a reservation drops, a downstream service (like fulfillment or notification) is guaranteed to receive the event even if they are temporarily offline.